Can pork be a healthy choice?

 Pork has a poor reputation as a healthy food for some very good reasons.
 The only exposure many people get is in salt-filled slices of ham or fattening strips of greasy bacon.
 When people are asked to rank meats from "most healthy" to "least healthy," pork routinely ranks at the bottom of the list.

 How things have changed.
 The pork sold in stores today is quite a bit different from what was on the shelves 30, 20, even just 10 years ago.

 In 2006 several different cuts of pork were analyzed by the Agricultural Research Service for the USDA (United States Department of Agriculture) nutrient data set.
 When the results were compared to tests conducted a decade before, researchers found all but one were leaner than cuts previously measured.
 Amazingly they all still had the same levels of protein.

 Six common cuts of pork saw their fat levels fall by 16% and their saturated fat levels by an incredible 27%, all because of selective breeding programs farmers took to provide the buying public with leaner cuts of meat.
-In fact, over the last 20 years the fat levels in pork haven fallen by an unbelievable 31%.
+In fact, over the last 20 years, the fat levels in pork have fallen by an unbelievable 31%.

 An added bonus is that pork has no artery-clogging trans fat.
 Who could have predicted a day when some pork cuts would be a healthier option than chicken?

 The key, of course, is choosing the right cut.
 You should avoid spare ribs, ground pork, sausage and bacon.
 They have 20 to 38 grams of fat per 3 ounce serving.
 Cuts like tenderloin, loin chop, sirloin chop or lean ham have only 2 to 9 grams of fat per 3 ounce serving.